 Decision variable: Annotations that are attached to a decision variable only describe this variable further.
 Depending on the type of the decision variable, the annotations of the variable also describe its elements, e.g. the various fields of a compound variable.
 These fields may have additional annotations.
 Changing the value of a decision variable annotation will not cause any modification to elements outside the scope of the specific variable (as far as they are not connected by constraints).

 Project: Annotations that are attached to a project will affect all variables of this project.
+The dot “.” is a shortcut for the containing project.

 As the different elements may be nested, different values can be given for the same annotation on the outer and the inner scope.